Gropic/Gropic/README.md

 - 👋 Hi, I’m @Gropic
 - 👀 I’m interested in programming and learning
-- 🌱 I’m currently learning Software developer
+- 🌱 I’m currently learning Software developer and ethical hacking.

 <!---
 Gropic/Gropic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.